Information for Faculty

 Responsibilities of an Embedded Tutor:

-- attend the assigned class regularly
+- attend the assigned class as requested by the instructor

 - hold at least 4 hours of office hours for 1:1 or small group tutoring